maaniguard/DataVisualization/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## Acknowledgments

-- Clean Architecture by Robert C. Martin
+- Clean Architecture
 - MediatR by Jimmy Bogard
 - Recharts for the visualization components